oceanprotocol/docs/veocean-data-farming/df-details.md

 Driving DCV for publishing & consuming is your challenge.
 It will take real work.
 And then the reward is APY.
 It’s incentives all the way down:)

+## Reward Function

+The Reward Function (RF) governs how active rewards are allocated to stakers.

+Rewards are calculated as follows:
+1. Distribute OCEAN across each asset based on rank: highest-DCV asset gets most OCEAN, etc.
+1. For each asset and each veOCEAN holder:
+– If the holder is a publisher, 2x the effective stake – Baseline rewards = (% stake in asset) * (OCEAN for asset) – Bound rewards to the asset by 125% APY
+– Bound rewards by asset’s DCV * 0.1%.
+This prevents wash consume.

+You can find this code inside [calcrewards.py](https://github.com/oceanprotocol/df-py/blob/main/util/calcrewards.py) in the Ocean Protocol [df-py repo](https://github.com/oceanprotocol/df-py/)

 ## Data Assets that Qualify for DF

 Data assets that have veOCEAN allocated towards them get DF rewards.